 Depression is one of the major mental illnesses that older adults can suffer from.
 And it can aggravate the other health issues that they might have.
 Because of this, providers of home health care in California go through great lengths to manage it.
+They also explore many treatments for depression in seniors.

 But it can still be a challenge for relatives caring for these seniors, as they find themselves confused on how to deal with it.
 So, how do you help your elderly loved ones cope with it?
 Let’s take a closer look.